drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/fluorescent_signalaveraging_N1_N100_annotated.jpg" width="60%">
 </p>

 After saving the data to disk, the Python program **DataReader.py** can be used to work with the data and produce graphs.
-The command line accepts python language states to define x, y, y2 and etc.  See the bash scripts included in the distribution for examples.
+The command line accepts python language statements to define the graph vectors x, y, y2 and etc.  See the bash scripts included in the distribution for examples.

  ***
 ## On Linearity and reproducibility in CCD spectrometers (with data)